microsoftgraph/msgraph-sample-aspnet-core/CONTRIBUTING.md

 ## Submitting pull requests

-Please submit all pull requests to the `master` branch.
+Please submit all pull requests to the `main` branch.

 ## When do changes get published?